 group and band

 Radiohead are an English rock band formed in Abingdon, Oxfordshire, in 1985.
-The band consists of Thom Yorke (vocals, guitar, piano, keyboards), brothers Jonny Greenwood (lead guitar, keyboards, other instruments) and Colin Greenwood (bass), Ed O'Brien (guitar, backing vocals) and Philip Selway (drums, percussion).
-They have worked with producer Nigel Godrich and cover artist Stanley Donwood since 1994.
+The band consists of Thom Yorke (vocals, guitar, piano, keyboards); brothers Jonny Greenwood (lead guitar, keyboards, other instruments) and Colin Greenwood (bass); Ed O'Brien (guitar, backing vocals); and Philip Selway (drums, percussion).
+They have worked with the producer Nigel Godrich and the cover artist Stanley Donwood since 1994.
 Radiohead's experimental approach is credited with advancing the sound of alternative rock.
 After signing to EMI in 1991, Radiohead released their debut single, "Creep", in 1992.
 It became a worldwide hit after the release of their debut album, Pablo Honey (1993).
-Their popularity and critical standing rose in the UK with the release of their second album, The Bends (1995).
+Their popularity and critical standing rose with the release of their second album, The Bends (1995).
 Radiohead's third album, OK Computer (1997), brought them international fame; noted for its complex production and themes of modern alienation, it is acclaimed as a landmark record and one of the best albums in popular music.
 Kid A (2000) marked a dramatic change in style, incorporating influences from electronic music, jazz, classical music and krautrock.
 Though Kid A divided listeners, it later attracted wide acclaim.
 It was followed by Amnesiac (2001), recorded in the same sessions.
-Hail to the Thief (2003), with lyrics inspired by the War on Terror, was Radiohead's final album for EMI.
-Their subsequent releases have pioneered alternative release platforms such as pay-what-you-want and BitTorrent; Radiohead self-released their seventh album, In Rainbows (2007), as a download for which customers could set their own price, to critical and chart success.
+Hail to the Thief (2003), with lyrics addressing the War on Terror, was Radiohead's final album for EMI.
+Radiohead self-released their seventh album, In Rainbows (2007), as a download for which customers could set their own price, to critical and chart success.
 Their eighth album, The King of Limbs (2011), an exploration of rhythm, was developed using extensive looping and sampling.
 A Moon Shaped Pool (2016) prominently featured Jonny Greenwood's orchestral arrangements.
-Yorke, Jonny Greenwood, Selway, and O'Brien have released solo albums; in 2021, Yorke and Greenwood debuted a new band, the Smile.
-As of 2011, Radiohead have sold more than 30 million albums worldwide.
+Yorke, Jonny Greenwood, Selway and O'Brien have released solo albums; in 2021, Yorke and Jonny Greenwood debuted a new band, the Smile.
+By 2011, Radiohead had sold more than 30 million albums worldwide.
 Their awards include six Grammy Awards and four Ivor Novello Awards.
-They have achieved seven top 10 hits on the UK Singles Chart: "Creep" (1992), "Street Spirit (Fade Out)" (1996), "Paranoid Android" (1997), "Karma Police" (1997), "No Surprises" (1998), "Pyramid Song" (2001) and "There There" (2003).
-They have also achieved two top 40 hits on the US Billboard Hot 100.
+Seven Radiohead singles have reached the top 10 on the UK Singles Chart: "Creep" (1992), "Street Spirit (Fade Out)" (1996), "Paranoid Android" (1997), "Karma Police" (1997), "No Surprises" (1998), "Pyramid Song" (2001) and "There There" (2003).
+"Creep" and "Nude" (2008) reached the top 40 on the US Billboard Hot 100.
 Rolling Stone named Radiohead one of the 100 greatest artists of all time, and Rolling Stone readers voted them the second-best artist of the 2000s.
 Five Radiohead albums have been included in Rolling Stone's 500 Greatest Albums of All Time lists, and the band are the most nominated act in Mercury Prize history, with five nominations.
 They were inducted into the Rock and Roll Hall of Fame in 2019.DbPedia

 Commemorated on 1 plaque